bumper2-x14/3D_Lantern/README.md

 Within `3d_lantern/build/bin/` you will find 2 executable programs: `lantern`, which is the interpreter, and `lantern3D`, which is the main program with a 3D modeling tool.

-# Scene Description Language Reference
+# lantern and Scene Description Language Reference

 This document describes the scene file format (.lnt) used to define rendering settings, cameras, textures, materials, objects, and lights.